wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    The Kube-proxy load balances traffic to <strong>deployments</strong>, which are load-balanced sets of pods within each node.
 Kube-proxy IPVS Mode is native to the Linux kernel.
    CBR0 (Custom Bridge zero) forwards the eth0, which rewrites the destination IP to a pod behind the Service<a target="_blank" href="https://acloud.guru/course/kubernetes-deep-dive/learn/2ddbcafb-9f4f-ed6c-3cec-912cb68a7944/36910c67-4dfd-3343-648a-3a266aa9f667/watch?backUrl=~2Fcourses&backUrl=~2Fcourses&backUrl=~2Fcourses,~2Fcourses">3:18 into chapter 6 Big Picture</a>

-PROTIP: Kubernetes recently added <strong>auto-scaling</strong> based on metrics API measurement of demand.
-Before that, Kubernetes manages the instantiating, starting, stopping, updating, and deleting of a <strong>pre-defined number of pod replicas</strong> based on declarations in <strong>*.yaml</strong> files or interactive commands.
+Kubernetes manages the instantiating, starting, stopping, updating, and deleting of a <strong>pre-defined number of pod replicas</strong> based on declarations in <strong>*.yaml</strong> files or interactive commands.

 The number of pods replicated is based on <strong>deployment</strong> yaml files.
 Service yaml files specify what ports are used in deployments.

+In 2019 Kubernetes added <strong>auto-scaling</strong> based on metrics API measurement of demand.

 <a target="_blank" href="https://linuxacademy.com/cp/guides/download/refsheets/guides/refsheets/linuxacademy-kubernetesadmin-archdiagrams-1_1516737832.pdf">This Architectural Diagram pdf</a>:
 <a target="_blank" href="https://user-images.githubusercontent.com/300046/51218893-5a75b700-18fc-11e9-89af-7ba9ca3000c5.jpg"><img alt="